RBK-Tunisia-Assignments/rbktn-01-23-technical-assessment-final-fredChargui/technical-assesment/README.md

 > As a user, I want to be able to update a recepie that I have posted.

 **Implement this user story by doing the following:**

-  - [ ] In the client-side code, add a form to update the details of a recepie that was posted by the current user.
+ [ ] In the client-side code, add a form to update the details of a recepie that was posted by the current user -.
   - [ ] Add an AJAX / Or axios request to update the recepie details on the server when the user submits the update form.
   - [ ] In the Express server server/index.js, complete the request handler that will respond to PUT requests to /api/recepies/:id and update the recepie with the matching id in the database.